debianchef/101/uncle_debian_notes_on_basic_solidity.md

 [Try in Remix](#remixLink)

 >[!NOTE]
->A `reference` is a variable that stores the memory address of another variable, allowing indirect access to the value of that variable.
+>A `reference` is a variable that stores the `memory` address of another `variable`, allowing indirect access to the `value` of that `variable`.
 Instead of holding the actual data, it points to the location in `memory` where the data is stored.
 Every reference type contains information on where it is `stored`

-In Solidity, variables can be classified according to their data location.
-The data location specifies where the variable's value is stored.The  data locations include :
+In Solidity, variables can be classified according to their data `location`.
+The data location specifies where the variable's `value` is `stored`.
+The  data locations include :

 1. `Storage`: Variables with this data location are stored permanently on the blockchain `